DinosMaz/DinosMaz/README.md

 - 👋 Hi, I’m @DinosMaz
 - 👀 I’m interested in making websites
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working on HTML/CSS/JS
 - 💞️ I’m looking to collaborate on new projets
 - 📫 How to reach me?
 Just send me an e-mail on infomisoffice@gmail.com